dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-19-two-practices-to-rule-the-flow.md

 I know.
 Easier said than done 😊

-The road is definitely challenging, but out of all the things that a team and org can focus on there are only two practices that guarantee high quality with fast flow.
+The road is definitely challenging, but out of all the things that a team and org can focus on there are only two practices that guarantee fast flow _with_ high quality.